 -- Use native grasses such as Blue Grama, Sedge, or Buffalo grass.
 These give a soft meadowy look, and do not need to be mowed.
 Once established, they need no water during the winter, and only occasional water in summer.

--- Try the new artificial lawns.
+-- Use artificial lawns.
 This ain't your daddy's Astroturf!
 It looks great and although a bit pricey to install, it makes up for the cost in zero water, maintenance, and fertilizer use.

 II.
 USE RAISED BEDS: You can edge the beds with cobbles, bricks, wood, broken pieces of concrete (a great recycling use for an old concrete driveway being torn up), or keystone.
 Try to match the material to the style of your house.
 Or, you can simply mound a few yards of good planting mix and plant in that.
 Add compost and a balanced organic fertilizer, and the good soil will reduce water runoff and waste.
 Make sure that the beds are at least three feet wide so that you can plant in three layers: high, medium, and low.